What is virga best described as?

 Prepare for the Commercial Ground – Weather Exam with flashcards and multiple choice questions, featuring detailed hints and explanations for each question.
 Ace your exam with confidence!

 Virga is best described as streamers of precipitation that evaporate before reaching the ground.
-This phenomenon occurs when rain or other forms of precipitation fall from clouds but encounter dry air, causing the droplets to evaporate mid-air rather than making it to the surface.
-It is often visible as streaks hanging from the cloud base, and it can occur with various types of clouds, particularly cumulonimbus.
+This phenomenon occurs when rain or other forms of precipitation fall through a layer of dry air.
+As the precipitation descends, it can evaporate completely before it gets to the surface, creating the visual effect of streaks or wisps hanging from clouds.
+This is particularly noticeable under certain atmospheric conditions, such as in arid regions or during certain weather patterns.

 Subscribe